What is the minimum altitude to cross RAMKE intersection during the S-LDA RWY 6 approach at ROA?

 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

 The minimum altitude to cross the RAMKE intersection during the S-LDA RWY 6 approach at ROA is 4,300 feet MSL.
-This altitude is established based on the approach procedures outlined in the relevant approach plate for the S-LDA (Straight Localizer Directional Aid) approach.
+This altitude is established to ensure safe clearance over any obstacles in the vicinity and to maintain appropriate separation during the approach.

 Subscribe